Mithsril/MithMaps/README.md

 To Do:

-Remove Lighroll, nerf Golem Arrow stun, remove status bolts from Spread Crossbow, remove Crucible Feather Tali + Fine Crucible Feather Tali + Tali of All Crucibles
+Remove Lighroll, nerf Golem Arrow stun, remove status bolts from Spread Crossbow, remove HA from offrak, remove Crucible Feather Tali + Fine Crucible Feather Tali + Tali of All Crucibles

 Nerf 2h Tali from 20% -> 15% (maybe), Moonveil L2 to tier 1 stun